Surfcamp in Costa Rica: Everything you need to know

 La Purruja and El Estero de Avellanas, on the other hand, are for intermediate surfers looking to improve their skills.
 El Estero de Avellanas is regarded as one of the best surf spots in all of Costa Rica due to its A-frame peaks, while La Purrua is a lefthand reefbreak that’s mainly surfed during the rainy season.

-Finally, we have Little Hawaii; a righthander that breaks over rocks and some reef.
-The ideal time to surf here is between low to mid-tide, but it’s not a wave for everyone.
+The ideal time to surf Playa Avellanas is between low to mid-tide, but it’s not a wave for everyone.
 In fact, only skilled surfers should paddle out here.
-Given that it has a tendency to punish anyone too inexperienced to make the takeoff.
+Given that it has a tendency to punish anyone too inexperienced to make the take-off.

-Everything you’ve ever heard about Costa Rica is true.
+Everything you’ve ever heard about Costa Rican weather is true.
 The air temperature rarely drops below 25˚C on the Pacific coast and even the mountainous highlands offer little respite from the heat.
 This means boardshorts and bikinis are the uniform of choice for just about everyone who visits.

 Average rainfall in Costa Rica is around 100 inches a year.
 Some areas in Costa Rica’s mountains, however, can get an unbelievable 25 feet of rainfall annually.
 With higher elevations receiving considerably more.